 Release it into the wild, where it will get snatched and eaten by an Eagle

-Jack Bell Premium Member about 1 month ago
+Jack Bell Premium Member 4 months ago

 Many years ago I sat in the barn and watched a cat playing with a mouse.
 The cat would catch and hold the mouse for a little bit and then release it and catch it again.
 My dog was laying beside me watching also.
 After about 5 to 10 minutes of this; my dog got tired of the show.
 He got up, walked to the cat.
 When the cat let go of the mouse, my dog bit the mouse and killed it.
 He then turned and walked away.
 The cat just sat there looking at the mouse and occasionally pushing it with his paw trying to get it to run again.